zscaler/terraform-azurerm-cloud-connector-modules/examples/cc_lb/README.md

 ## How to deploy:

 ### Option 1 (guided):
+Optional - First edit examples/cc_lb/terraform.tfvars with any "byo" variable values that already exist in your environment and save the file.
 From the examples directory, run the zsec bash script that walks to all required inputs.
 - ./zsec up
 - enter "brownfield"